sparkfun/SparkFun_KiCad_BOM_Generator/README.md

 ## Installation and Usage

-Open the KiCad Plugin and Content Manager (PCM) from the main window and filter for `SparkFun BOM`.
+The BOM Generator is not registered in the KiCad Plugin and Content Manager (PCM).
 To install manually, open the [GitHub Repo Releases page](https://github.com/sparkfun/SparkFun_KiCad_BOM_Generator/releases) and download the `SparkFunKiCadBOMGenerator-pcm.zip` file attached to the latest release.
 Then use the PCM _**Install from File...**_ option and select the .zip file to install it.
 For best results, **Uninstall** the previous version first, **Apply Pending Changes**, and then **Install from File...**.

 ![Install manually](./img/install_from_file.png)